Valentine's Day with Jack and Gabe

 “Parchment paper.
 It’s not the same thing.”

 A tidal wave of embarrassment swept over him.
-Jack dropped his head, gaze contemplating the floor.
+Jack dropped his head and contemplated the floor.
 Maybe it could swallow him up.
 “I’m an idiot.”

 Gabe closed the distance between them and took hold of Jack’s hands.
 “No. You’re not.”